mike-ward/mike-ward.github.io/_posts/2011-09-22-my-favorite-session-of-the-build-conference.md

 ---
 layout: post
-title:  My Favorite Session of the Build Conference
+title: 'My Favorite Session of the Build Conference'
 ---
 Stephen Toub's .NET 4.5 talk was easily my favorite session of the Build Conference.